Drug Accountability & Reconciliation Tracking (ART™) in Clinical Trials

-The accountability and reconciliation process is noted for being time-consuming and error-prone, two characteristics that result in it adding significantly to trial costs and timelines.
-The onerous task of reconciling discrepancies in supply records that have accumulated over the course of a trial often adds as much as two years to the study closeout phase.
+The drug accountability and reconciliation process in clinical trials is noted for being time-consuming and error-prone, two characteristics that result in it adding significantly to trial costs and timelines.
+The onerous task of reconciling discrepancies in supply records that have accumulated over the course of a clinical trial often adds as much as two years to the study closeout phase.

 Adding the ART™ functionality to IXRS® 3